 - Last spring frost date.
 Match early planting time with estimated last spring frost date for a location.
 Click here for details. - Drought avoidance.
 Plant early-maturing varieties (late-MG III-mid-MG IV) early (before ~Apr.
 20) to avoid highest summer temperatures and driest summer period. - Pest avoidance.
 Plant early to avoid late-season insect and rust infestations.
-Conversely, late plantings must be scouted more intensely for foliage and pod feeding insects that almost always appear in mid-to late-summer in the Midsouth.
+Click here for Miss. research that confirms this.
+Conversely, late plantings must be scouted more intensely for foliage and pod feeding insects that almost always appear in mid- to late-summer in the Midsouth.
 When soybean rust appears in the region, it is almost always after early-maturing varieties that were planted early have reached the stage beyond which rust will not adversely affect yield.